 Each driver that produces a sales lead that results in new business for Chief Carriers will receive a one-time \$200 bonus!
-Submit your sales leads through Omnitracs or on the driver's mobile app.

-6.0 Safety
+4.0 SAFETY

-6.1 General Safety Policies and Expectations
+General Safety Policies and Expectations

 Chief Carrier's policy in regard to safety compliance is simple.
 Safety is our number #1 priority at all times.
 There is no reason ever to take chances, getting hurt or hurting others in our company culture.
 Compliance to local, state and federal regulations is equally important as they are in place to protect you, your family and ours from harmful and destructive circumstances.
 As a professional driver working for Chief Carriers you are required to abide by all company, local, state and federal policies and regulations as applicable to your job and role with Chief Carriers and is a condition of your employment.
 Remember that all accidents and injuries are preventable.